Danack/RfcCodex/type_aliasing.md

 ### Implementation needed

-That's the only hurdle I can think of.
+That's the main hurdle I can think of.
 It seems like a straitforward reasonble idea.

 ### People will want typed arrays